The future is something we build together.

 About me

-I’ve been engaged in politics and social action at every level for almost a decade, including:
+I’ve been engaged in politics and social action at every level for over a decade, including:

 Volunteering with local nonprofits and serving on Boards and Committees